NuevoFoundation/workshops/content/english/python-tensorflow/building_neural_network.md

 {{% /notice %}}

-Copy the following code into Google Colab:
+Copy the following code into your Google Colab Notebook:

 ```python
 model = keras.Sequential([